eth-protocol-fellows/cohort-seven/projects/lodestar-eip-7732-builder.md

 **Week 5 -- Proposal and scope.** Finalize the proposal, living note, base-branch assumptions, and FOCIL/Deathstar scope. *Deliverable: accepted proposal and agreed scope.*

-**Weeks 6-7 -- Architecture and builder skeleton.** Map Gloas codepaths, confirm current PR state, choose the service boundary, and build the first configuration/key-handling skeleton. *Deliverable: builder skeleton that starts and connects.*
+**Weeks 6-7 -- Architecture and builder skeleton.** Map Gloas codepaths, confirm current PR state, choose the service boundary, and build the first configuration/key-handling skeleton. *Deliverable: builder skeleton with separate keystore and remote-signer support that starts and connects.*

 **Weeks 8-10 -- Preferences, payload, and bid.** Consume proposer preferences, prepare a local payload candidate through the Engine API / self-build path, and construct, sign, and publish valid bids with a baseline policy. *Deliverable: published valid bid for a locally built payload.*